shyndman/pyinfra-home/NOTES.md

 - **Package Structure**: uv-managed, with source in the src/home-infra folder
 - **Linting**: Using ruff with `ruff check`
 - **Formatting**: Using ruff with `ruff format`
+- **Type Checking**: Using pyright with strict mode enabled
+  - Configuration in pyproject.toml
+  - Virtual environment integration enabled for better type checking

 ## Target Environment